Does Drinking Water Help You Lose Weight?

 Looking further into this, the lack of water in your diet could also be slowing down your efforts to lose weight, even if you’ve already significantly improved your diet and increased your physical activity.
 Those already on a weight-loss plan may first want to take stock of your water intake – it could play a decisive part in your success.

-Water And Your Weight
+Water And Your Weight: The Connection

 While we all know that the body needs to be adequately hydrated to function properly, the link between water and your weight may not be as obvious.
 One group of researchers studied data from the National Health and Nutrition Examination Survey, which examined adults between 18 and 64 years old, for the years between 2009 and 2012.
 They found that inadequate hydration was significantly associated with obesity and a higher BMI.3 The researchers found the results to be promising enough to suggest further study on the connection between water intake and weight management.